ugr-sail/sinergym/docs/source/pages/environments.rst

 Before starting the simulation, *Sinergym* performs a preparatory step to adapt the building model.
 For more details, refer to the *Modeling* component in the *Sinergym* backend diagram.

+This parameter can be set to either a single building file name or a full path, if an external building file is being used.

 Weather files
 =============